pierre-24/cp2k-basis/docs/install.md

 flask --app cp2k_basis_webservice run
 ```

-If you want to use your own library of basis and pseudopotentials,
+If you want to use your own library of basis and pseudopotentials, check out [this page](library_build.md), and then:

 ```bash
 # create an instance folder